-The importance of clean data cannot be underestimated.
+The power of clean data cannot be underestimated.
 Dirty data can paralyse an organisations ability to pay its workers, and you can forget about any workforce planning, reporting or analysis.
 These are only two of many reasons why maintaining high quality data is crucial to an organisation’s success.

 This article provides a complete guide on how to plan and execute a successful data cleansing project, as well as best practices for managing a HRIS migration.